-So we need to understand how we identify what involvement we should have from people, what our approach to them should be, and how we communicate with them.
+So we need to be mindful in identifying what involvement we should have from our stakeholders, what our approach to them should be, and how we communicate with them.

-Most projects will usually have a clearly defined project owner and sponsor, a steering group, and a project team.
+For those of us involved in projects or change initiatives, we usually have a clearly defined product owner or sponsor, a steering group, and a project team.
 If not, then that should be our first action, as we have a lower chance of success without those.

-Outside of these obvious areas, we need to look at the wider technical and delivery community at roles that will contribute in some way without being directly a part of the project team.
+Outside of these obvious areas, we need to look at the wider community at roles that will contribute in some way without being directly a part of the project .
 It’s all too easy to focus just on the core functional area that sponsors the project; however what we deliver will often have reverberations in many other areas too, so it’s also vital that we understand all those areas.

 Once we know likely candidates for involvement, we need to determine the right level of involvement for them.

-A common tool for this is the responsibility assignment matrix, which plots the various roles involved in a process or project against the key activities or deliverables, and for each says what level of participation (or responsibility) each role has (see image below).
-This sounds a little analytical and impersonal, so this is often better known as the RACI matrix (pronounced ray-see), after the codes used to denote the level of involvement.
+A common tool for this is the responsibility assignment matrix, which plots the various roles involved in a process or project against the key activities or deliverables, and for each says what level of participation (or responsibility) each role has.
+This is often better known as the RACI matrix (pronounced ray-see), after the codes used to denote the level of involvement.

 Once we know who should be consulted, responsible, accountable, and informed, we need to focus in on the how deeply we should involve them.

-There’s a common 2×2 grid (every article needs at least one of those) that plots people according to their level of influence and support (see below).
+There’s a common 2×2 grid (every article needs at least one of those) on which you can plot people according to their level of influence and support (see below).

-Sun-Tzu, author of the ‘Art of War’, said “keep your friends close and your enemies closer”.
-In this context: Those with high influence and support are the your champions, keep them close, informed, and actively engaged.
+Sun-Tzu, author of the ‘Art of War’, said “keep your friends close and your enemies closer“.
+In this context: those with high influence and support are the your champions, keep them close, informed, and actively engaged.
 Those with high influence and low support have the potential to undermine your project.
-One technique is to understand their issues and find ways that your project will help address those.
+One technique is to understand their needs or pain points and find ways that your project will help address those.

 If all that sounded way too analytical, then remember that in all our dealings with others, ensure first that we establish rapport.
-Rapport literally means to carry or give something back to someone (from the French).
+Rapport literally means to hand something back to someone (from the French).
 In the context of relationships, this really means that we feel comfortable with each other, that we see or feel something in each other that we feel is like ourselves.

 While there are many techniques for doing this, the simplest and most appropriate for the workplace, is simply to engage people briefly in a form of natural conversation before you get down to the business at hand.
 At one level this shows that you are interested in them as individuals, and it can provide you with an opportunity to show that you have similar interests.